-In this article, we build a Google login popup using JavaScript and log the user in with the help of PHP.
-We also store the user details in the database which can be used throughout the application.
+In this article, we study how to build a Google login popup using JavaScript and log the user in with the help of PHP.
+We also store the user details in the database that can be used in the application.

 Get Google API Credentials

 The integration of Google login into the website requires you to register the Google application.
-You can create it on Google Console and grab your client id.
+You can do it on Google Console and grab your client id.
 Below are the steps to follow.

-- Click on the drop-down and create a new project by clicking on (+) sign.
+• Click on the drop-down and create a new project by clicking on the (+) sign.
 Alternatively, you can select the existing project also.

-- In the OAuth Client settings, set Authorized JavaScript origins to the URL of the client application.
-In my case, I set it to
+• In the OAuth Client settings, set Authorized JavaScript origins to the URL of the client application.
+In my case, I set it to http://localhost URL.

-URL. - Once you save it, you will get the dialog box along with your Client ID and Client secret.
-Copy the Client ID which will be required in next steps.
+• Once you save it, you will get the dialog box along with your Client ID and Client secret.
+Copy the Client ID which will be required in the next steps.

 Database Configuration

-The login system requires a database to store the user information.
-Head over to the database and create the users
+Whenever you integrate the login system, it requires a database to store the user information.
+This information you can utilize later in the application.
+Head over to the database and create the users table with the below SQL.

 CREATE TABLE `users` (